Great Stella Manual

 When using this feature, you will not see any difference in the model, but you can see what's going on in the stellation diagram view (if there are any inaccessible parts to fill in of course).
 You will also see a change in the 2D or 3D nets view.

 Exactly one of the items on this submenu may be selected at any one time.
-The setting only affects "double" or "coincident" edges in stellations, i.e. where two solid pieces touch at an edge.
+The setting only affects "double", "coincident" or "pinched" edges in models, i.e. where two solid pieces touch at an edge, e.g. when two faces sharing a vertex intersect each other.
 From outside you can see the edge from either side.
-When building a model you might want to construct the parts connecting at such edges in one of these ways:
+When building a model, four parts in the nets meet at each such edge.
+You might want to attach these in one of the following ways:

 These settings generally make subtle differences in the nets produced.